 About Les Miserables

-The international megahit will have one more day and one more destiny on Broadway as it returns to the Imperial Theater where it ran for more than 5,000 performances.
-A triumph in London, New York, Paris, Tokyo, Sydney, and around the world, Les Miserables has played in 42 countries and over 319 cities in 22 different languages.
+This is your last chance to see the international megahit, which closes on Broadway in September 2016.
+A triumph in London, New York, Paris, Tokyo, Sydney and around the world, Les Miserables has played in 42 countries and over 319 cities in 22 different languages.
 The London production has played over 10,000 performances and is now in its 28th year.
-Romance, revolution, comedy, and tragedy overwhelm the audience as they thrill to such classic songs as “I Dreamed a Dream,” “Castle on a Cloud,” “Bring Him Home,” “One My Own,” “Do You Hear the People Sing,” and “Stars.”
+Romance, revolution, comedy and tragedy thrill the audience as they get caught up in classic songs like “I Dreamed a Dream,” “Castle on a Cloud,” “Bring Him Home,” “One My Own,” “Do You Hear the People Sing” and “Stars.”

 Did you know?